1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Does a buyer agent cost anything in Maricopa?

-In most Maricopa transactions, the seller pays the buyer agent commission as part of the listing agreement.
+In most Maricopa transactions, the seller pays the buyer agent compensation as part of the listing agreement.
 So in the typical case, hiring a buyer agent costs you nothing out of pocket.
 We will explain how this works for your specific situation in the first conversation, including the new buyer agent compensation rules that took effect in 2024.

 Do I need a buyer agent if I am buying new construction in Maricopa?

 Yes, and you should bring one to your first visit to the model.
 Builder sales agents represent the builder, not you.
 They cannot negotiate on your behalf or look out for your interests.
 A buyer agent reviews the contract, negotiates upgrades and incentives, and helps you avoid the common new-construction pitfalls.
-The builder usually pays the buyer agent commission, so it costs you nothing.
+The builder usually pays the buyer agent compensation, so it costs you nothing.

 How long does it take to buy a home in Maricopa?

-From signing a buyer agency agreement to closing, expect 30-60 days for a resale and 60-180 days for new construction depending on build status.
-The home search itself can take anywhere from a week to several months depending on inventory and what you are looking for.
+From signing a buyer agency agreement to closing, expect 30-60 days for a resale and 60-180 days for new construction, depending on build status.
+The home search itself can take anywhere from a week to several months, depending on inventory and what you are looking for.
 With days on market in Maricopa now at 117, buyers have more time to make decisions than in 2022-2023.

 Do you work with first-time home buyers?

 Yes.
 David Hoos specializes in first-time buyers.
 He is patient with the questions, walks through the process step by step, and connects you with lenders who actually answer the phone.
-There is also a dedicated <a href="/resources/first-time-home-buyer-maricopa-az/">first-time home buyer guide for Maricopa AZ</a> on this site.
+There is also a dedicated <a href="/first-time-home-buyer-maricopa-az/">first-time home buyer guide for Maricopa, AZ</a> on this site.

 Can you help me if I am relocating to Maricopa from out of state?